mta-solutions/fsharp-data-validation/README.md

 ### `dispute*` Operations

-It is always good to collect as many validation failures as possible before ending validation.
+To collect as many validation failures as possible before ending validation, the `dispute*` operations are available.
-The easiest way to do this is with the `dispute*` operations.

 #### `dispute`

-The simplest operation is `dispute`.
+The `dispute` operation is the simplest one.
 It accepts a validation failure and adds it to the result before executing the next validation.

 ```fsharp